folkertvanheusden/HAM-router/README.md

 It can also send AX.25 over LoRa.

 Packets can be logged as json via MQTT, WebSockets and syslog.
-They can also be stored in a (MySQL compatible-)database.
+They can also be stored in a MongoDB.
 Statistics of this server-program can be retreived via SNMP.
 APRS data can also be send to APRS-IS.
 It also has a simple web-interface.

 software requirements:
 * cmake